lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 Metatables are respected for calling and indexing semantics, however they cannot yet be accessed directly nor are Lua operator overloads exposed in Perl.

-Userdata returned from Lua can be passed back in to Lua or called and indexed via metatable, but is not exposed to Perl as a meaningful type (e.g. Pointer), nor are Perl binary types like Buf and Blob able to be passed in to Lua.
-Light userdata is not supported.
+Both light and full userdata are supported for passing and returning, but the only way to create one from Perl is to pass in a Pointer.
+In particular, direct support for Perl-native binary types like Buf/Blob does not exist.

 Composing roles from Lua objects doesn't work well when multiple Inline::Lua instances are in use.
 This is because it would be extremely difficult for the